-Resiblock paving sealer are one of the worlds best known brands when it comes to protecting paving.
-They don’t make the cheapest type of paving sealant but they certainly make […]Read more
+Resiblock paving sealer are one of the worlds best known brands when it comes to protecting concrete and stone paving from oil, weeds and sand loss.
+Resiblock don’t make the […]Read more

 Paving Sealers are used to protect the surface of driveway & patio paving.
 They are easily applied and provide a cost-effective way to not only enhance the look of your paving but to also provide a protective coat to prolong the life of your paving.

 Benefits of Paving Sealers

 There are a multitude of benefits of applying a sealer to your paving .
 These can include stopping unsightly stains from oil, diesel and petrol stains penetrating the surface of paving.
 They can prevent weed and moss from growing in the paving joints by making your paving waterproof.
 They allow the surface to be easily cleaned.
 Applying a block paving sealer can also prevent the loss of sand from being lost from the joints between the pavers by setting the sand hard.

 Besides the protecting qualities, they also give excellent color enhancing qualities.
 Dull and flat looking paving can be brightened up when a clear sealant is applied.
 Allowing the natural colours of the paving to shine through.
 This especially the case when sealers are applied to block paving, concrete slabs and Indian stone paving slabs.

 Sealers with an added colour dye can bring old and faded paving back to life

 If you have old concrete block paving that has faded with the suns UV light or just wear & tear, you can apply coloured paving sealers.
 They contain colour pigments mixed with the sealer.
 They will completely cover the old colour giving your concrete paving a new lease of life.
 Another popular use is when they are used to reseal concrete pattern imprinted concrete.
 Popular coloured sealers include red and black.